jlberryhill/jamieberryhill.com/_projects/oecd.md

 ![]({{site.baseurl}}/images/casestudyplatform.png)

-## Innovation case study platform and COVID-19 response tracker
+## Innovation case study library

-I'm the overall project manager for the [OPSI website](https://oecd-opsi.org).
-One of my favorite projects has been leading the development and ongoing iteration of one of OPSI’s lead services: a digital [case study platform](https://oecd-opsi.org/innovations) where innovations can be collected and shared to help disseminate good ideas.
-Any public sector innovator may submit innovations to the platform and at present there are about 400 cases on the platform, with new cases being added regularly.
+I was the overall project manager for the [OPSI website](https://oecd-opsi.org).
+One of my favorite projects has been leading the development and iteration of one of OPSI’s lead services: a digital [case study platform](https://oecd-opsi.org/innovations) where innovations can be collected and shared to help disseminate good ideas.
+Any public sector innovator may submit innovations to the platform and at present there are over 800 cases on the platform, with new cases being added regularly.

-Recently, we also built a similar platform as a [COVID-19 Innovative Response Tracker](https://oecd-opsi.org/covid-response) that collects and shares innovative response practices by governments and public interest organizations in hopes that hey can inspire action, enable shared learning, embed successes and accelerate change.
-Anyone can [submit details](https://oecd-opsi.org/covid-response-form) on a response, which are immediately published on the tracker.

-<a href="https://oecd-opsi.org/innovations" class="button button--large">Case study platform</a> <a href="https://oecd-opsi.org/covid-response" class="button button--large">COVID-19 response tracker</a>
+<a href="https://oecd-opsi.org/innovations" class="button button--large">Case study platform</a>